-Prevention of Back Pain during Pregnancy
+Prevention of Lower Back Pain during Pregnancy

 Although large numbers of pregnant women get back pain during pregnancy, there are some things that can be done to reduce the risk.

-Lying
+Comfortable Lying Positions

-This can be very uncomfortable and can lead to back pain during pregnancy.
+Lying down can be very uncomfortable and can lead to back pain during pregnancy.
 Finding a comfortable position is essential and can sometimes be achieved by lying on your side and using pillows under the tummy for support.

 Lying with the legs supported by pillows (see below) may be good to try in the early stages of pregnancy but should be avoided in later stages as the pressure of the baby resting on major blood vessels in this position may be harmful.